xoxzo/blog.xoxzo.com/content/Engineering/python-powerful-features-en.md

 	    for fibonacci_number in MY_FIBONACCI_NUMBERS:
 		    print(fibonacci_number)

-As you can see, all we’ve done has been creating a class that implements the iteration protocol.
-This protocol consists in two methods: the “iter” method that returns the object we would iterate over and the “next” method that is called automatically on each iteration and that returns the value for the current iteration.
+As you can see, all we’ve done is creating a class that implements the iteration protocol.
+This protocol is contained in two methods: the “iter” method that returns the object we would iterate over and the “next” method that is called automatically on each iteration and that returns the value for the current iteration.

 Please note that the protocol in Python 3 is a little different and the “next()” method is called “\__next__()”